Camping fees and reservations

 A camping fee is charged in state forest campgrounds with developed facilities that include drinking water, garbage containers, and toilets.
 Fees include taxes.

-- Individual campsites are $17 per night.
-No reservations required or available.
+Individual campsites are $17 per night.
+Same day advance payment available.

-- Equestrian campsites are $22 per night.
-No reservations required or available.
+Equestrian campsites are $22 per night.
+Same day advance payment available.

 How to pay camping fees: